The Lab :: Private Writing Classes with MCD

 The Lab is for people who take their writing, but not themselves, seriously.
 There's plenty of laughing and camaraderie; and most of it stems, in some way, from hard work.
-Is if fun?
+Is it fun?
 Yes, but it's not a party.
-Matthew understands that it's a big deal to carve out and dedicate money and one evening to your writing.
+I understand that it's a big deal to carve out and dedicate money and one evening to your writing.
 It begins on time and ends on time.
 There isn't much off-subject chatting during the sessions, but the participants tend to be social before and after.

 Is it good to take The Lab more than once?

-Matthew is always finding new ways into the creative process, so he has over 70 (and growing) completely original "experiments."
+I am always finding new ways into the creative process, I have over 70 (and growing) completely original "experiments."
 Sometimes a session is a "Greatest Hits" cycle.
 In either case, you'll be able to take The Lab as many times as you'd like.
 While the methodology is similar from week-to-week, the outcome of the experiments vary along with the people who sign up.

 Thanks for considering taking The Lab.
 If it's a match for you and your goals, I hope you'll sign up!